 - Recognizing and honoring both individual and department efforts to create healthy workplaces.

-- Implement at least one goal from your Action Plan
+- Execute one goal from your Action Plan

 We ask Champions to serve a two-year term.
 The estimated monthly time commitment is 1-2 hours a month.